patternfly/patternfly/src/patternfly/components/Hint/examples/Hint.md

     Do more with Find it Fix it capabilities
   {{/hint-header}}
   {{#> hint-body}}
-    Upgrade to Red Hat Smart Management to remediate all your systems accross regions and geographies.
+    Upgrade to Red Hat Smart Management to remediate all your systems across regions and geographies.
   {{/hint-body}}
   {{#> hint-footer}}
     {{#> button button--modifier="pf-m-link pf-m-inline"}}